Reed-CompBio/protein-weaver/docs/docs/data-version.md

 ### 2024-06-24:
 * Removed trailing whitespaces from _D. rerio_ data.
 * Removed "self-edges" i.e., interactions between two copies of the same protein to improve path algorithm performance.
+    - 309 "self-edges" were removed from the data from _B. subtilis_ and _D. rerio_.